 - Historical Beauty Upgrade: Granted, it's hard to know for sure what she actually looked like.
 For the record, this◊ is the only portrait that was ever made of her during her lifetime.
 Paintings made after her death, especially from the nineteenth century on, are very likely to depict her as a Nubile Savage.
 This picture is from 1885◊.

 - Historical Hero Upgrade: While there's no reason to think the historical Pocahontas wasn't a nice person, the story about her saving John Smith is probably not true, and fiction tends to invent even more heroism for her than that.

 - My Species Doth Protest Too Much: In older works, Pocahontas is "good" because she sides with the "civilized" Europeans over her own "barbarous" people.
-Newer works try to tone this down, and portray her more as a peacemaker.
+Newer works try to tone down this implication and portray her more as a peacemaker who just loves everyone.

 - Noble Savage: Her default portrayal in fiction, of course.
 Any work that does not portray her this way is spoofing or deconstructing her traditional image.

 - Promoted to Love Interest: In fiction, John Smith is pretty much always her love interest.
 Even if history is followed enough for her to end up with John Rolfe in the end, she'll at least get to have a romance with John Smith first.
 Their fictional romance was the invention of nineteenth-century Romantic writers.

 Media associated with Pocahontas:Art